“Sony's PlayStation 5 is still the console to buy this generation, especially thanks to its improved redesign.”

 - New controller with enhanced haptics

 The expectations for Sony as it went into the current console cycle were preposterously high.
 The PlayStation 4 was a rousing success, and gamers were anticipating that the company would open new, previously unimagined possibilities with its next-generation system.

 The PlayStation 5 not only met those expectations, it made them seem conservative.
 With lightning-fast load speeds and innovative (and captivating) changes to the DualShock controller, the PS5 sets the bar for the next generation of gaming.

 Sony, from the very beginning, has said the PS5 is about speed.
 But until you experience it, it’s hard to convey just how big a difference speed can make.

 That optimization is also apparent in other Sony-published titles, like Horizon Forbidden West.
 It adds tremendously to the immersion factor of games, and it positively impacts the flow of the story in narrative titles.
-Jumping into games quickly is just as satisfying.
+And the ability to jump into games quickly is just as satisfying.

 It’s interesting to note this perceived difference in performance stems from software, rather than hardware.
 Technically, Microsoft’s Xbox Series X is the more powerful console, though the PlayStation 5 has an edge in storage performance.
 The Xbox lacks a strong exclusive library, however, and relatively few last-gen games take full advantage of the new console’s capabilities.
 This gives the PlayStation 5 a big advantage even two years on.

 Microsoft’s Xbox Series X is a smaller, squatter console that isn’t quite as imposing, but its boxlike shape will still mean trouble for the average A/V cabinet.
 Gamers with limited space for a console may instead consider the Xbox Series S, which is much smaller than the PlayStation 5 or Series X and has a more traditional slate-like shape.